-These arrangements are to help us maintain safety of all in our court and tribunal buildings and are in line with Public Health guidance.
+These arrangements help us maintain safety of all in our court and tribunal buildings and are in line with government guidance.

-Look out for information posters to guide you when you’re in our buildings.
+Look out for information posters to guide you in our buildings.

 Keeping safe when queuing and going through security

 You must go through security every time you enter a court or tribunal building.